Catalan language: Latin and Greek loanwords

 Like other languages, Catalan has a large list of loanwords from Greek and Latin.
 This process started very early, and one can find such examples in Ramon Llull's work.
 In the 14th and 15th centuries Catalan had a far greater number of Greco-Latin loanwords than other Romance languages, as is attested for example in Roís de Corella's writings.
 The incorporation of learned, or "bookish" words from its own ancestor language, Latin, into Catalan is arguably another form of lexical borrowing through the influence of written language and the liturgical language of the Church.
 Throughout the Middle Ages and into the early modern period, most literate Catalan speakers were also literate in Latin; and thus they easily adopted Latin words into their writing—and eventually speech—in Catalan.

 Word formation

-The process of morphological derivation in Catalan follows the same principles as the other Romance languages, where agglutination is common.
+The process of morphological derivation in Catalan follows the same principles as the other Romance languages, where inflection is common.
 Many times, several affixes are appended to a preexisting lexeme, and some sound alternations can occur, for example elèctric [əˈlɛktrik] ("electrical") vs. electricitat [ələktrisiˈtat].
 Prefixes are usually appended to verbs, as in preveure ("foresee").

 There is greater regularity in the process of word-compounding, where one can find compounded words formed much like those in English.